getCUJO/QoOID/draft-ietf-ippm-qoo.md

 --- middle

 # Introduction
-This document explores how the Quality Attenuation metric and framework
+This document introduces the Quality of Outcome network score.
+Quality of Outcome is a network quality score designed to be easy to understand, while at the same time being objective, adaptable to different network quality needs, and allowing advanced analysis to identify the root cause of network problems.
+We define a network requirement framework that allows application developers to specify their network requirements, along with a way to create a simple user-facing metric based on comparing application requirements to measurements of network performance.
+The framework builds on Quality Attenuation
-{{TR-452.1}} can be extended to meet the full set of requirements described in the Motivation section.
-The goal is to define a network requirement framework that allows application developers to specify their network requirements, along with a way to create a simple user-facing metric based on comparing application requirements to measurements of network performance.
-The framework builds on Quality Attenuation {{TR-452.1}}, enabling network operators to achieve fault isolation and effective network planning through composability.
+{{TR-452.1}}, enabling network operators to achieve fault isolation and effective network planning through composability.

 Quality attenuation is a network quality metric that meets most of the criteria set out in the requirements; it can capture the probability of a network